AjB101/main/README.md

 **Bloomberg × The Knowledge House Hackathon**

-Collaborated with a cross-functional team to build an AI-powered weather and air quality assistant that combines real-time weather, EPA air quality data, and AI-generated recommendations.
+Built during the Bloomberg × The Knowledge House Hackathon, Breezi is an AI-powered weather and air quality assistant that combines real-time weather, EPA air quality data, and AI-powered recommendations to help users make informed outdoor decisions..

 ### My Contributions